 Is talent an issue of nature or nurture?
 Coyle makes a strong case that it's nurture: if you practice hard enough and smart enough, you can be world-class.
 I found this book to be very inspirational in nurturing kids of all skill levels on your team.
 For coaches in house/rec leagues, this book will be one of your all-time favorites.

-Book by Jeff Passan
+Paperback book by Jeff Passan

 If you want to know tons of info about Tommy John surgery and not just that "it's an epidemic", this is required reading for all youth baseball coaches.
 If you prefer the Kindle ebook, it's cheaper.